BekMart/travel-api/README.md

 - Authenticated users receive notifications when someone likes, comments, or follows them
 - Users can search and filter posts by profile owner, title, location and content.

-The deployed API can be fund here: [TravelTales API](https://travel-api-ca880bcd8809.herokuapp.com/)
+The deployed API can be found here: [Travel API](https://travel-api-ca880bcd8809.herokuapp.com/)

 <h1 id="contents">Table of Contents</h1>